sppaskal/information-storage-app/README.markdown

 The application stores account data on a per user basis, allowing users to view, add, edit, and delete accounts from their storage.

-NOTE: To test multi-factor authentication create a new account with an email you have access to and make sure to check the multi-factor authentication option during account creation.
+NOTE: To test multi-factor authentication, create a new account with an email you have access to and make sure to check the multi-factor authentication option during account creation.

 Follow these steps to run the app locally using Docker.